Journalism and Digital Media

 The B.A. in Print Journalism curriculum prepares students for careers as journalists; provides hands-on training, including access to the following campus media: The Gold Torch newspaper, Undergraduate Journal, WCSU-FM radio station and Studio C TV; and encourages participation in pre-professional organizations such as the National Association of Black Journalists (NABJ).
 Completion of an internship in journalism is required.

-Journalism and Mass Communication is the most popular Humanities major.
-The program is housed in the William Cosby Mass Communication Center, which contains radio and television studios, multi-track recording studio, classrooms, and a journalism lab.
+Journalism and Digital Media is the most popular Humanities major.
+The program is housed in the Mass Communications Center, which contains radio and television studios, multi-track recording studio, classrooms, and a journalism lab.

 Mr. Michael Gormley